 The Right Way to Train and Retain New Employees

 Outlined below are some effective strategies on how to train new employees effectively.
-You can implement these strategies to ensure that new hires start their journey on the right foot:
+You can implement the following strategies to ensure that new hires start their journey on the right foot.

 Align Workplace Culture with Recruitment Information

-If they start working for a company and find that the company culture and environment is different from what was advertised to them in a job listing or during the interview process, new hires will likely feel dissatisfied with the job and think about leaving.
+If employees start working for a company and find that the company culture and environment is different from what was advertised in a job listing or during the interview process; new hires will likely feel dissatisfied with the job and think about leaving.

 To counter this issue, ensure there is alignment with your job postings, the information you provide to candidates, and the actual work environment.
-Check that the roles and responsibilities listed match the real requirements for the job, too.
+Check that your active roles and their responsibilities match the real requirements for the job, too.